andrewchambers/terraform-provider-nix/README.md

 ## Quickstart

-This will run the example which is a good starting point, excercising all options.
+This will run the example which is a good starting point, demonstrating all options.
 The example uses google cloud, though I would appreciate contributed examples for other platforms.
 After running the example you will have a managed server and vm images.